 1. You should be immunised against the following:

 - Pneumococcus.
-This bacterium is a common cause of serious chest infection.
+This germ (bacterium) is a common cause of serious chest infection but can also lead to blood poisoning (septicaemia).
 A booster is normally advised every five years.

 - Haemophilus influenzae type b (Hib).
-This bacterium can cause chest infections and meningitis.
+This bacterium can cause chest infections and meningitis and can also lead to septicaemia.
 Immunisation against Hib is now routine for all children.
 But, many adults will not have had it, so you may still need it if you did not have it as a child.

-- The bacterium called meningococcus, which can cause meningitis.
+- The bacterium called meningococcus.
+This can cause meningitis and can also lead to septicaemia.
 Immunisation is with the meningococcal ACWY conjugate vaccine.
 There are various strains of meningococcus.
 The meningococcal ACWY conjugate vaccine protects against four strains - A, C, W and Y.

-- Influenza.
+- Flu (influenza).
 The annual flu jab each autumn.
 The spleen is not needed to fight off the flu virus.
 However, some people with flu develop secondary chest infections from bacteria, which may lead to pneumonia.
 Therefore, it is best to prevent flu in the first place.

-- Travelling abroad?
-Make sure that you have all the immunisations advised for the countries you visit.
+- Risk of infection abroad.
+If you are travelling abroad, make sure that you have all the immunisations advised for the countries you visit.
 In particular, you should be immunised against Group A meningococcus if you are visiting certain hot counties where this is a risk.
 Also, see general information about travelling abroad below.